felixlopz/hubrise-test-task/content/docs/en/connections.md

 ![HubRise Connection - Remove an app](./images/014-2x-connections-disconnect-app.png)

-## Unblock App
+## Unblock an App

-An app may be temporarily blocked to prevent it from accessing the HubRise API.
-This might be done during onboarding by the HubRise support team, allowing you to maintain full control over data flowing into your systems.
+The HubRise support team might block apps during the onboarding, to prevent them from interfering with your order flow while they are being configured.
+You can unblock an app at any time.

 To unblock an app, follow these steps: